bosetridib/Volatility_Modelling/README.md

 # Volatility Modeling with R

 Volatility is present within several macroeconomic variables such as exchange rate, inflation, interest rate, etc. Due to its presence, econometric analysis and forecasting is faced with several difficulties.
-The volatility can be located in the sudden change in variance of the data in the differenced form, and is modelled as such.
-Excluding the econometric treatment of volatility, this project attempts to model voaltility differently.
-It will be assumed that the variance is stable, while the trend is what would cause the volatility.
+The volatility can be located in the sudden change in variance of the data in the differenced form.
+This project attempts to model volatility different than in the econometric treatment of volatility.
+It is assumed here that the variance is stable, while the trend is what causes the volatility.
 A rigorous economic interpretation of such method is hard to carry out, but is certainly not impossible.
 However, the objective of this project is to model volatility in the INR-USD exchange rate with such method, hoping that it would be applicable in the general scenario.

 ## Installation

 Nothing except R (https://www.r-project.org/) is currently required to run this project.
-Moreover, nothing except the built-in packages are required within R. The MS-Windows link to install R is https://cran.r-project.org/bin/windows/base/, and the MacOS link is https://cran.r-project.org/bin/macosx/.
-For linux one may see https://cran.r-project.org/bin/linux/, but installation from any package manager would be sufficient.
+Moreover, nothing except the built-in packages are required within R.
+  * [MS-Windows] (https://cran.r-project.org/bin/windows/base/ "link to install R")
+  * [MacOS] (https://cran.r-project.org/bin/macosx/ "link to install R")
+  * [Linux] (https://cran.r-project.org/bin/linux/ "link to install R") (installation from any package manager would be sufficient)

 I used RStudio IDE (https://www.rstudio.com/products/rstudio/download/#download) which can be downloaded from their official website or from any available linux package managers.
 The project here is developed with RStudio IDE installed on two linux distribution - Arcolinux and on Solus OS, with which I carried out this project.